 The Joint Strike Fighter will be an economic engine in the area for years to come.
 MCAS Cherry Point plans to receive its first of six planned JSF squadrons over the next 10 years and infrastructure expansions at the base are already being planned to accommodate the incoming aircraft.

 The Foundation's efforts to strengthen ties between state leaders and the highest echelons of military and industry leadership are producing results.

-This was on display at the Association of the US Army's 2013 Annual Meeting in Washington D.C. as the Foundation's GEN Buck Kernan (US Army retired) escorted Governor Pat McCrory and some of his top advisors to meetings with key military leaders, including: The Secretary of the Army, The Chief of Staff of the Army, Commander of US Army Forces Command (FORSCOM), Commander of Army Materiel Command (AMC), Commander of Army Training and Doctrine Command (TRADOC), and Commander of US Central Command (CENTCOM).
+Nowhere is this more visible that at the AUSA Annual Meeting in Washington DC, where the Foundation leads an annual delegation of state leaders that has included two Governors, four Cabinet Secretaries, one Lt.
+Governor, and a wide range of other key advisors.
+Escorted by the Foundation's GEN Buck Kernan (US Army retired), these officials have conveyed North Carolina’s strong commitment to supporting our nation’s military in meetings with key military leaders, including: the Secretary of the Army, Chief of Staff of the Army, Commander of US Army Forces Command (FORSCOM), Commander of Army Materiel Command (AMC), and Commander of Army Training and Doctrine Command (TRADOC), among others.

-"North Carolina's military bases and units are essential to the Army's mission readiness and national security," said General Raymond Odierno, Chief of Staff of the United States Army.
+"North Carolina's military bases and units are essential to the Army's mission readiness and national security," said General Raymond Odierno, Chief of Staff of the United States Army in 2013.
 "Governor McCrory's attendance at AUSA's annual meeting demonstrates North Carolina's outstanding support for our Soldiers, Families and Army Civilians."